Recovering from Disaster

 (2) Begin working through your practical recovery-related tasks

-(3) Avoid prolonged social isolation, connect with your trusted companions
+(3) Avoid prolonged social isolation, connect with your trusted companions or a mental health professional

 Incandescence (2024), directed by Nova Ami and Velcrow Ripper and produced by the National Film Board of Canada, is a visually stunning feature-length documentary that reframes how we perceive wildfires.
 Through immersive on-the-ground footage and intimate stories from Indigenous Elders, first responders, and local residents, the film reveals the destructive power of mega-fires—but also their essential role in ecological renewal.